CJERMONT/azure-network-protocols/README.md

 </p>

 1. Open **Command Prompt** on the Windows VM.
-2. Type the following command, replacing `<Linux-VM-private-IP>` with your Linux VM’s private IP address:
+2. Type the following command Type `ping <Linux-VM-private-IP>` and press Enter.
+, replacing `<Linux-VM-private-IP>` with your Linux VM’s private IP address:
 3. Press **Enter** to start the ping test.
 4. You should see replies like:
 This means the two VMs can communicate successfully.